Dianne dela Fuente

-Diana Soberano Manlosa-Tiongson (born November 18, 1981), professionally known as Dianne dela Fuente, is a Filipino actress and singer.
+Diane Soberano Manlosa-Tiongson (born November 18, 1981), professionally known as Dianne dela Fuente, is a Filipino actress and singer.

 Life and career

 Dianne dela Fuente was born Diana Soberano Manlosa to parents Celia and Filemon.
 She has four siblings: Ronan, Sonia, Filemon III and Marlo.

 Dianne dela Fuente made her television debut, as a series regular, on the now-defunct children's gag-variety show Ang TV.

 She was cast as Maria Amor in the ABS-CBN drama series Pangako Sa 'Yo in 2000 and Mithi on the edutainment Pahina.

 In 2001, she played Minerva on Sa Dulo Ng Walang Hanggan and also made her debut as a VJ on Knowledge Channel's historical educational program Kasaysayan TV.